 Learn more about the Original Springs Hotel Ghosts

 It is believed that Abraham Kauffman built Roads Hotel back in 1893 when it was a layover stop for the railroad.

-Over the years, the hotel has certainly made its mark with a history that includes use as a hotel, brothel, speakeasy, and boarding house.
+Over the years, the hotel has certainly made its mark with a history that includes a hotel, brothel, speakeasy, and boarding house.

-Many notable people have stayed here over the years, including John Dillinger and Al Capone have passed through the doors of this hotel, but not all of them have left.
+Many notable people have stayed here over the years, including John Dillinger and Al Capone, who have passed through this hotel’s doors, but not all of them have left.
 Those that did not leave are still there to entertain those people looking for a night of paranormal activity.

-It is said to be one of Indiana’s most haunted locations, with multiple ghosts calling it home.
+It is one of Indiana’s most haunted locations, with multiple ghosts calling it home.
 Some of the sightings from guests include men, women, and children.